phymbert/xk6-sse/README.md

 ### OpenAI LLM IT Bench example

-You can benchmark LLM IT performances like TTFT(Time To First Token), PP(Prompt Processing), TG(Token Generation) and Latency of your LLM inference solution using xk6-sse.
+You can benchmark LLM IT performances like TTFT(Time To First Token), PP(Prompt Processing), TG(Token Generation) and Latency of your LLM inference solution using this extension.

 Benchmarking streaming chat completions is a way to compute TTFT from client point of view at scale.